 Once you are happy with the full scope of works included in the Contract, we will give an estimated project time-line with estimated completion date.
 When this is agreed it is time to sign the contract and pay the deposit so we can lock in our builders, subcontractors and material supplies.

 Once the final council inspection has the all clear we will go through our final checklist to make sure every box has been ticked.
-Once you are fully satisfied with your home we will hand you the keys to your brand new dream home.
+Once you are fully satisfied with your dwelling we will hand you the keys to your brand new dream granny flat or minor dwelling.

 To give you complete confidence after you building project we have covered you for structural faults, workmanship and materials.
 This means that we will come back and fix things for you.
 We have a 12-month maintenance period to sort out issues and we will supply you with all the required maintenance documentation and requirements relating to the up-keep of the specific building materials used for your build.